Quick Facts: NRI MBBS Admission 2026

 | Proof Required | NRI/OCI/PIO documents | None |

-State-Wise NRI MBBS Admission: Quick Guide
+State-Wise NRI MBBS Admission Guide

 - Karnataka: Largest NRI seat pool.
 Private colleges via COMEDK/KEA, deemed via MCC.